hgcassiopeia/website-checker/README.md

 ```

 ## 🎨  Frontend Setup

-If you want to run only frontend.
+If you want to run only frontend, you should install packge with `yarn install` before.
 You can use `Makefile` to run frontend follow this.

 First step, build image file.
 This command will be create image tag name `myvuechecker:test`